minewhat/slate/source/includes/_collection.md

 Parameter | Description
 --------- | -------------
 order_number | The unique order number
-email | The email id of user who made the order created_at | The time of order in the format YYYY-MM-DD HH:mm:ss ZZ
+payment | The Payment method used for purchase email | The email id of user who made the order created_at | The time of order in the format YYYY-MM-DD HH:mm:ss ZZ